 - Unexpected fees.
 Always expect a cleaning fee, but other fees may pile on.
 “Property management” fees are likely if the property is managed by a realtor.
 There may also be a “listing fee” or other fees on top of taxes.

 - Unexpected taxes.
-Many Florida destinations have a sales tax and a local tourism tax (bed tax), which could add 17% to your base rate.
-(Hotels pay the same rate, so there’s no advantage to either.)
+Many Florida destinations have a sales tax and a local tourism tax (bed tax), which could add as much as 17% to your base rate.
+(Hotels charge the same fees, so there’s no advantage to either.)

 Pay Attention!
 A two-bedroom house I found in Marathon listed for $93 a night, or $652 for the week.
 The fees added $114 in state and local taxes, a $40 “tourism” fee, a $78 “property service charge” and a $168 cleaning tab for a total of $1,052 — 60% higher than the listed rate.